 I Filed Late.
 Now What?

 Unfortunately, there can be consequences if you miss the tax deadline.
-Check out our post The Heavy Price of Late Tax Returnsabout the implications of filing late for more info.
+Please have a look at our blog on the cost of missing the deadline here.

 Filing Deadline for Self-Employed Individuals